How We Can Help

 Consultation and Training

-As an experienced provider, working extensively with LGBTQ populations, I often receive inquiries about offering consultation or training within settings seeking to enhance their specialized expertise within this domain.
-I'm happy to work with individual clinicians, private practices, agencies, and colleges and training programs, to select or build the resources best suited to your context.
+As experienced providers working extensively with LGBTQ populations, we often receive inquiries about offering consultation or training within settings seeking to enhance their specialized expertise within this domain.
+We are happy to work, individually or collectively, with individual clinicians, private practices, agencies, and colleges and training programs, to select or build the resources best suited to your context.

-Please note: the limited availability of LGBTQ-centering practices in the Wichita area, and high local demand for LGBTQ-oriented training and support, do mean that my schedule is ordinarily very full, and I am unable to sustainably offer consultation on a cost-free basis.
-I encourage smaller practices and solo providers to explore collaborative options for planning and funding trainings that are accessible to them, and to contact me as early as possible in their planning process, in order to ensure availability for their desired dates.
+The limited availability of LGBTQ-centering practices in the Wichita area, and high local and regional demand for LGBTQ-oriented training and support, do mean that our schedules are ordinarily very full, and we are unable to sustainably offer consultation on a cost-free basis.
+We encourage smaller practices and solo providers to explore collaborative options for planning and funding trainings that are accessible to them, and to contact us as early as possible in their planning process, in order to ensure availability for their desired dates.